garnajee/home-server/README.md

 $ docker-compose restart jellyfin
 ```

-Now, go back to Jellyfin in the Plugins tab and clic on Webhook.
+Now, go back to Jellyfin in the Plugins tab and click on Webhook.

 The "*Server Url*" is your Jellyfin URL.
 If you expose it on internet, it's something like this: https://yourdomainname.com/jellyfin